gavinlyonsrepo/HD44780_LCD_RPI/README.md

 1. I2C Address is set by default to 0x27(your module could be different, user can change argument passed into LCD class constructor).

-2. I2C Clock rate can be a passed into in the LCD class constructor method as a argument, five possible values :
+2. I2C Clock rate can be a passed into in the LCD class constructor method as a argument, User can pass 1 of 4 BCM2835_I2C_CLOCK_DIVIDER values 2500, 626 150 or 148.
-If you send 0 (the default) It sets it to 100KHz and uses bcm2835_i2c_set_baudrate to do so.
-Alternatively you can pass 1 of 4 BCM2835_I2C_CLOCK_DIVIDER values 2500, 626 150 or 148.
 See image below.

 3. In the event of an error writing a byte, debug info with error code will be written to console.
 This error code is the bcm2835I2CReasonCodes enum.
 Debug flag must be set to true to see this output.
 See image below for  bcm2835I2CReasonCodes.
+User can set error timeout between retry attempts and number of retry attempts and can monitor the Error flag to see current bcm2835I2CReasonCodes.

 4. If you have multiple devices on I2C bus at different clock speeds.
 The I2C clock speed function may have to called before each tranche of LCD commands.